Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

 traderData = str(newData)
 ```

-#### In subsequent iterations, we took the average of the sell orders in `sell_order_history` for each product, and used this average as our threshold for buying and selling; we also attempted to add slight offsets for the buy/sell thresholds for some products, which we hoped would allow us to sell a product at a higher price than what we bought the product for.
+#### In subsequent iterations, we took the average of the sell orders in `sell_order_history` for each product, and used this average as our threshold for buying and selling.
 For round 1, we actually ended up not using `buy_order_history` for calculating thresholds for `SQUID_INK`, I think because of time constraints.

 ```python
 # In round_1.py